kahlih/GitIssues/README.md

 To list Issues in a repo, type the following and follow the prompts:
       $gi list

-To post Issues, type the following
+To post Issues, type the following:
-  $gi open --title TITLE MESSAGE
+      $gi open --title TITLE [MESSAGE] [ASSIGNEE] [Milestones] [labels]

-**Tools**
-GitIssues was made with [Click](http://click.pocoo.org/5/), which is a nice Python package that aides in creating command-line interfaces.
+**Bugs**
+Currently, there are problems creating and editing issues.
+For Example, you can't enter labels and milestones before the message.
+They must be done in order (no skipping).

+Currently, you can only tag one label (not a list of them).